ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Results

 \section{Results}

 We evaluate \name by comparing randomly sampled poses to baselines, and demonstrate semantic pose editing as application.
-Videos, a larger set of results, and additional applications such as keyframe-controlled video generation and latent space interpolation are available in the supplemental webpage.
+Videos, a larger set of results, experiments with different video priors, and additional applications such as keyframe-controlled video generation and latent space interpolation are available in the supplemental document and webpage: \href{https://honglin-c.github.io/vips/}{\texttt{https://honglin-c.github.io/vips/}}.

+\paragraph{Training and Data Generation.} We train our model for 500k iterations on a single NVIDIA RTX A6000 GPU for three days.
+We use 100 diffusion steps, a batch size of 32, and a latent dimension of 128.
+For data generation, we run our data generation pipeline on 32 NVIDIA A100 GPUs for two days.
+Code will be made available.

+\paragraph{Datasets.} We evaluate on two types of human and animal data sets: A \texttt{cross-species} dataset focusing on diversity across species, and a \texttt{single-species} dataset focusing on diversity of individuals in a single species. \textit{This data will be released on publication.}

+For the \texttt{cross-species} training set, we select 100 random species that include mammals, birds, fish, humans, and fantasy creatures, and generate 2 images for each, corresponding to two individuals from the species with distinct appearance (for example a \texttt{Puppy} and a \texttt{Labrador} dog).
+Using 20 different motion prompts per individual, we generate 20 diverse videos, with 81 frames per video sub-sampled to 31 frames.
+We reconstruct with our pipeline to obtain $20$ different rigged meshes with $31$ poses each, for a total of $3.8$k rigged meshes and $115$k poses in the training set after filtering.
+For the \texttt{cross-species} test set, we generate 32 unseen individuals, 15 from unseen species and 17 from species shared with the training set.
+We include one rigged mesh per individual.

+For the \texttt{single-species} training set, we select \texttt{Dog} as species and generate 20 images, corresponding to 20 individuals.
+Otherwise, the generation procedure matches the \texttt{cross-species} dataset, resulting in $400$ rigged meshes and $12.2$k poses after filtering.
+For the test set, we generate 2 unseen individuals and one rigged mesh per individual.
+Please see the supplement for additional details.